Global Content Strategy: Making Global Content Work in Local Markets

 More specifically, you need a translation management system that will:

 - Centralize your content localization efforts to increase productivity, quality, and revenue.

 - Foster real-time collaboration on a single platform to ensure a seamless, accurate, and on-time translation and localization workflow for both in-house and external stakeholders.

 - Allow you to submit content for translation in familiar file formats that you’ve been using in your global content marketing endeavors: IDML, PSD, SVG, HTML, etc.

-- Offer out-of-the-box integrations with your preferred content management system or marketing automation tool (e.g., WordPress, Contentful, Marketo, HubSpot, Adobe Experience Manager, etc.), or lets you build a custom integration via an API.
+- Offer out-of-the-box integrations with your content management system (e.g., a WordPress translation plugin for your multilingual WordPress site) or marketing automation tools such as HubSpot and Adobe Experience Manager—or lets you build a custom integration via an API.

 - Combine well-established translation technology such as translation memory and term bases with AI-powered machine translation capabilities.